 There was a mixed approach to what charging actually got you.
 In some places, this got you one power point and one device charged.
 In other places charging was more for power packs vs say phones and camera batteries.
 Then in other places, they were very relaxed and you grabbed what power points you could.

-Having said that I never once had the problem of not being able to access a power point when it came to EBC trek facilities and I travelled at peak time – late April.
+Having said that I never once had the problem of not being able to access a power point and I travelled at peak time – late April.
 I also took an extension cord with me that also had USB points (2 plug capacity).
 I did only use this once and it was quite heavy so probably not needed.

 My key piece of advice would be to take a fully charged power pack (I took the Anker) with you in addition to all your other items.
 You can charge multiple devices of this at once.
 Also as you get higher up the mountain your devices – particularly your phone – may lose charge during the night due to the cold.
 My next piece of advice is put your phone and power pack in your sleeping bag with you – I “slept” with these every night.